spacecatpixel/lokidocs/docs/Wallets/CliWallet/2of2Multisig.md

+title: Loki Documentation | 2 of 2 Multisig Wallet Guide
+description: Do you need to setup a multisig wallet on the Loki or Monero Blockchain?
+Here is a guide provided by Loki Network to get you setup with a 2 of 2 Multisignature Wallet.

 # Loki 2/2 Multisig

 First, the wallet to be converted to multisig must be empty.
 It is best to use a brand-new wallet for the purpose, although not required.
 It is strongly advised to make a copy of the wallet files first, just in case something goes wrong.